555-final/.github/profile/README.md

 - PageRank: SparkSetup.java, PageRank.java

 #### To Run
-- Indexer, Crawler, WebServer - the files can be installed as a Java Maven project and run accordingly
+- Indexer, Crawler, WebServer - the files can be installed as a Java Maven project and run accordingly (`mvn clean install`, then `mvn exec:java`
 - PageRank - uses emr-dynamo-db connector which must be run on an EMR cluster.
 To run our experiment with broadcast joins which did not scale, checkout the `try-collect-as-map` branch
-- Web Interface - run like any othe react project (e.g., npm run build)
+- Web Interface - run like any othe react project (e.g., `npm install` then `npm run build`)